sergiocasero/RevealFAB/README.md

 ```
 **Important**: This component goes above your content.
 You can use Coordinator, LinearLayout... or another Relative layout if you want :)

-Like you can see, you have 3 custom attributes for customize colors and icon
+As you can see, you have 3 custom attributes for customizing colors and icon

 Setting information about intent:
 ```java